ChamaliVishmani/Recommadation_mongodb_with_fastapi/README.md

 uvicorn app:app --reload
 ```

-Now you can load http://localhost:8000/docs in your browser ... but there won't be much to see until you've inserted some data.
+Now you can load http://localhost:8000/docs in your browser ... but there won't be much to see until you've inserted
+some data.

+You can test with,

+    existing_profile = "64315d86362c27c707fe155c"

+    new_profile = "64315d86362c27c707fe152z"